opravdin/weback-hass/README.md

 ```

 ## Supported devices
+Tested on:
+* Neatsvor X500
+* Neatsvor V392
+* Tesvor X500
+* Concept VR3000

-This integration tested only on Neatsvor X500.
-It supports any device that mentioned as "_CLEAN_ROBOT" in Amazon's API.
+This integration supports any device that mentioned as "_CLEAN_ROBOT" in Amazon's API.
 You can check it this way:
 ```
 pip install weback-unofficial
 ```